AGONOXENIDAE , GELECHIOIDEA

 The Caterpillars live under the leaves of a foodplant in thin silken web, and grow to a length of about 2 cms.
 They feed on:

-The adult moth is yellow, with a rust-coloured line along each forewing.
+The adult moth is yellow, with rust-coloured lines along each forewing.
+The hindwings are off-white, shading to yellow at the wingtips.
 It has a wingspan of about 1 cm.
-When disturbed, it wraps its wings tightly around its body and runs.
+When disturbed, the mothis inclined to wrap its wings tightly around its body, and run.

 Further reading :